genropy/genropy_saved/docs/genro/bag/introduction.rst

 	- a single value (or *item*).

-	- one or more :ref:`bag-attributes`.
+	- one or more :ref:`bag_attributes`.

 	Where:

 	- The "value" contains the value of the Bagnode.

-	- The "attributes" allow to insert other metadata (for more information, check the :ref:`bag-attributes` page).
+	- The "attributes" allow to insert other metadata (for more information, check the :ref:`bag_attributes` page).

-		.. note:: The couple ``label:value`` carries many analogies with the ``key:value`` couple Dictionary [#]_, so you can think to the Bag label as a transposition of the Dictionary key (for example, with the :meth:`gnr.core.gnrbag.Bag.keys` method you will get all the Bag labels) but for its nature a key is unique, while Bag label can be unique or not. <???> approfondire! spiegare che la vera chiave di una Bag è il *path*, ma che c'è un'analogia con i metodi del Python dict() (ad esempio keys()...)</???>
+		.. note:: The couple ``label:value`` carries many analogies with the ``key:value`` couple Dictionary [#]_, so you can think to the Bag label as a transposition of the Dictionary key (for example, with the :meth:`keys` method you will get all the Bag labels) but for its nature a key is unique, while Bag label can be unique or not. <???> approfondire! spiegare che la vera chiave di una Bag è il *path*, ma che c'è un'analogia con i metodi del Python dict() (ad esempio keys()...)</???>

 	Let's see a scheme of a BagNode: